Interested in learning how to sell life insurance successfully?

 Pros Of Selling Life Insurance Over The Phone

-Perhaps the biggest advantage of selling life insurance over the phone is maximization of time.
+Perhaps the biggest advantage of learning how to sell life insurance over the phone is maximization of time.

 Unlike face-to-face agents who waste hours daily driving between appointments, as soon as you end one conversation selling life insurance over the phone, it only takes a few seconds to dial the next number and begin a new conversation.

-Further, agents specializing in selling life insurance face-to-face put tens of thousands of miles on their vehicles annually.
+Further, agents specializing in life insurance sales face-to-face put tens of thousands of miles on their vehicles annually.

 This translates into higher vehicle upkeep, and regular purchasing of new vehicles as older ones wear out.